ben854719/Threat-Detection-System/README.md

 - Gemini Translation Output – Use Gemini API to translate English threat reports to French.
 - Language Detection – Automatically identify the source language for routing and fallback handling.

-## MCP Server Installation (Windows):

-## Download MCP Server Installer:

-- Visit the official MCP Server repository or distribution site.
-- Download the Windows installer (.exe or .msi format).

-## Run Installer as Administrator:

-- Right-click the installer and select “Run as administrator” to ensure proper permissions.
-- Follow the installation wizard prompts to complete setup.

-## Configure MCP Server:

-- Set the server to monitor specific directories or system events.
-- Define output channels to forward logs to the Agentic AI pipeline (named pipes).

- ## Start MCP Server as a Service:

-- Open Services (services.msc) and locate MCP Server.
-- Set startup type to Automatic and start the service.
-- Confirm it's running in the background and logging events as expected.